Hussein-Alayan/Aljanoub-Website/README.md

 ## Overview

-**ALJANOUB Restaurant Menu Management System** is a web app for restaurants to showcase their menu, share their story, and manage menu items through an admin dashboard.
+**ALJANOUB Restaurant Menu** is a web app for restaurants to showcase their menu, share their story, and manage menu items through an admin dashboard.
 It is designed for both customers and restaurant staff, with a focus on Lebanese cuisine and community.

 ---